-The proposed activity is authorized by Department of the Army Nationwide Permit (NWP) No. 14 (copy enclosed), provided that the conditions therein are met.
+The proposed activities are authorized by three (3) Department of the Army Nationwide Permits (NWPs) No. 14 and one (1) Department of the Army Nationwide Permit (NWP) No. 23 (copies enclosed), provided that the conditions therein, and the following added special condition, are met.
 You should become familiar with the conditions and maintain a copy of the permit at the worksite for ready reference.
 If changes are proposed in the design or location of the facilities, you should submit revised plans to this office for approval before construction of the change begins.